nandakishormpai/manglish_lyrics_generator/README.md

 # Sithara Song Generator

-### A Manglish lyrics generator that generates manglish lyrics and form a song using AI.
-Our project downloads the manglish lyrics of Sithara songs from the internet and then trains an ML model that can generate new lyrics.
-A website based UI displays the generated lyrics.
+### A Manglish lyrics generator that can give you Lyrics of a Malayalam Song that doesn't exist! in our favourite Manglish language.
+When User requests for one, API call is sent and pretrained model generates a lyrics and it is returned as response and displayed for you using JavaScript.

 #### Data Collection